 Ways to Make Your Character Different

-Traits That Will Make Your Character Stand Out
+Traits That Will Make Your Creation Stand Out and Be Remembered

 - Puts water on cereal instead of milk.